SteepAtticStairs/RandomStuff/README.md

 If you want to access this script from anywhere by only running the name of the script, e.g. by typing `srccd-dw` in your terminal, do this.
 This is not neccessary, but only for convenience's sake.
 This has only been tested on MacOS, but it will likely be similar for another Linux/Unix based system.
 ```
-# assuming you have cloned the RandomShellFiles repo to your Downloads directory,
+# assuming you have cloned the RandomStuff repo to your Downloads directory,
 # this copies WebsiteSourceCode.sh to /usr/local/bin, which is where executables are
 # located

 # copies WebsiteSourceCode.sh from the repo folder to the Downloads folder
-$    cp ~/Downloads/RandomShellFiles/WebsiteSourceCode.sh ~/Downloads/WebsiteSourceCode.sh
+$    cp ~/Downloads/RandomStuff/WebsiteSourceCode.sh ~/Downloads/WebsiteSourceCode.sh
 # copies WebsiteSourceCode.sh to /usr/local/bin
 $    sudo cp ~/Downloads/WebsiteSourceCode.sh /usr/local/bin/srccd-dw